Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Experiments on

-\subsubsection{Settings}

-We first train our extractive summarization model on the \wikiref{} dataset through sentence classification.
-And we need the ground-truth binary labels of sentences to be extracted.
+\subsection{Settings}

+Training extractive summarization models to requires ground-truth labels for document sentences.
 However, we can not find the sentences that exactly match the reference summary for most examples.
-To solve this problem, we use a greedy algorithm similar to~\citeauthor{zhou-etal-2018-neural-document}~\shortcite{zhou-etal-2018-neural-document} to find an oracle summary with document sentences that maximizes the \rouge{}-2 F1 score with respect to the reference summary.
+In order to solve the problem, we use a greedy algorithm similar to~\cite{zhou-etal-2018-neural-document} to find an oracle summary with document sentences that maximizes the \rouge{}-2 F1 score with respect to the reference summary.
 Given a document of $n$ sentences, we greedily enumerate the combination of sentences.
-For documents that contain numerous sentences, searching for an global optimal combination of sentences is computationally expensive.
-Meanwhile it is unnecessary since the reference summaries contain no more than four sentences.
-So we stop searching when no combination with $i$ sentences scores higher than the best the combination with $i$-1 sentences.

-We also train an extractive summarization model through sentence regression.
-For each sentence, the oracle score for training is the \rouge{}-2 F1 score.
+For documents that contain numerous sentences, searching for a global optimal combination of sentences is computationally expensive.
+Meanwhile, it is unnecessary since the reference summaries contain no more than four sentences.
+So we stop searching when no combination with $i$ sentences scores higher than the best combination with $i$-1 sentences.
+When training models with sentence regression supervision, the oracle score is its \rouge{}-2 F1 score.

 During inference, we rank sentences according to their predicted scores.
-Then we append the sentence one by one to form the summary if it is not redundant and scores higher than a threshold.
-We skip the redundant sentences that contain overlapping trigrams with respect to the current output summary as in~\citeauthor{ft-bert-extractive}~\shortcite{ft-bert-extractive}.
+Then we append the sentence one by one to form the summary if it scores higher than a threshold and is not redundant.
+We skip the redundant sentences that contain overlapping trigrams concerning the current output summary as in~\cite{ft-bert-extractive}.
 The threshold is searched on the development set to obtain the highest \rouge{}-2 F1 score.

-\subsubsection{Baselines}
+\subsection{Baselines}

-We apply the proposed model and the following baselines: \paragraph{\textsc{All}} outputs all sentences of the document as summary. \paragraph{\textsc{Lead}} is a straightforward summarization baseline that selects the leading sentences.
-We take the first two sentences for that the groundtruth summary contains 1.4 sentences on average. \paragraph{\textsc{Transformer}} uses the same structure as the BERT with randomly initialized parameters.
+We compare the proposed model with the following baselines. \paragraph{\textsc{All}} outputs all sentences of the document as a summary. \paragraph{\textsc{Lead}} selects the leading sentences.
+We take the first two sentences for that the ground-truth summary contains $1.4$ sentences on average. \paragraph{\textsc{BERT}} is a pre-trained language model based on Transformer.
+We append a [CLS] token to each sentence and use its token-level encoding to fine-tune BERT. \paragraph{\textsc{Transformer}} uses the same structure as the BERT with randomly initialized weights.

-\subsubsection{Results}
+\subsection{Results}